 B. A wood-burning chiminea made of clay or ceramic;

-C. A permanently constructed fireplace or fire pit line with a non-combustible material such as brick, rock, concrete or heavy gauge metal.
+C. A permanently constructed fireplace or fire pit lined with a non-combustible material such as brick, rock, concrete or heavy gauge metal.

 (2) Only clean dry firewood or liquid propane (in a propane pit) is allowed for a recreational fire.
 Burning of garbage, trash, plastic, rubber, grass, or tree trimmings, brush, painted or treated wood or lumber or any kind of construction or demolition debris is prohibited.